-The 2D materials focus topic will review the world-wide effort exploring 2D materials, including their synthesis, characterization, properties, and applications.
-More specifically, the presentations will cover growth and fabrication; properties including electronic, magnetic, optical, mechanical, thermal properties; characterization including microscopy and spectroscopy; surface chemistry, functionalization, bio and sensor applications; dopants, defects, and interfaces; nanostructures including heterostructures; device physics and applications; novel 2D materials; and novel quantum phenomena in 2D materials.
+The 2D Materials Focus Topic will review the world-wide effort exploring 2D materials regarding their synthesis, characterization, processing, properties, and applications.
+The presentations will cover growth and fabrication; characterization including microscopy and spectroscopy; nanostructures including heterostructures; dopants, defects, and interfaces; properties including electronic, magnetic, optical, mechanical, and thermal properties; surface chemistry, functionalization, bio and sensor applications; device physics and applications; novel 2D materials; and novel quantum phenomena in 2D materials.

 Actinides and Rare Earths (AC)

-Actinides and rare earths exhibit many unique and diverse physical, chemical and magnetic properties resulting in large part to the complexity of their 5f and 4f electronic structure.
-The Actinide and Rare Earth Focus Topic Sessions focus on the chemistry, physics and materials science of f–electron materials.
+Actinides and rare earths exhibit many unique and diverse physical, chemical and magnetic properties resulting in large part from the complexity of their 5f and 4f electronic structure.
+The Actinide and Rare Earth Sessions focus on the chemistry, physics and materials science of f–electron materials.
 Emphasis will be placed upon the 4f/5f electronic and magnetic structure, surface science, thin film properties, and applications to energy–related issues.
 The role of fundamental f–electron science in resolving technical challenges posed by actinide materials will be stressed, particularly with regard to energy applications, including energy generation, novel nuclear fuels, and structural materials.
-Both basic and applied experimental approaches, including synchrotron–radiation-based and neutron–based investigations, as well as theoretical modeling computational simulations, will be featured to reconcile the observed behavior in these complex materials.
+Both basic and applied experimental approaches, including synchrotron–radiation-based and neutron–based investigations, as well as theoretical modeling computational simulations, will be featured, with the aim of explaining the observed behavior in these complex materials.
 Of particular importance are the issues important to nuclear energy and security, including fuel synthesis, oxidation, corrosion, intermixing, stability in extreme environments, prediction of properties via bench-marked simulations, separation science, and forensics.
 Specific sessions will be devoted to a continued, focused emphasis on the advances in the theory and measurements of core-level spectroscopies for the study of actinides and rare earths.
-Focus Topic emphasis will address advances in chemistry/materials sciences for environmental management and the participation of early career scientists.
-The shared sessions will be with Applied Surface Science, Magnetic Interfaces/Nanostructures, and the Synchrotron Radiation and FEL Focus Area.
+This Focus Topic will also address advances in chemistry/materials sciences for environmental.

-The Spectroscopic Ellipsometry Focus Topic integrates themes ranging from classical material science and thin film characterization to nanometer scale science and novel optical sensing concepts.
+The Focus Topic on Spectroscopic Ellipsometry integrates themes ranging from classical material science and thin film characterization to nanometer scale science and novel optical sensing concepts.
 We will host two oral sessions dedicated to traditional applications of spectroscopic ellipsometry in optical materials and thin film characterization as well as new and emerging topics.
-The first session will focus on classical research topics of ellipsometry as for instance optical coatings and inorganic thin films characterization.
+The first session will focus on classical research topics of ellipsometry as for instance optical coatings and inorganic as well as organic thin film characterization.
 Furthermore, presentations on the ellipsometric investigation of novel optical and electronic materials and materials with subwavelength structures will be included.
-In the second oral session, we will host presentations on novel experimental and theoretical approaches including for instance imaging ellipsometry or optical critical dimension analysis techniques.
-The oral sessions will be anchored by two outstanding invited speakers Prof. Mathias Schubert, University of Nebraska-Lincoln and Prof. Vanya Darakchieva, University of Linköping, Sweden.
-As a highlight of our Spectroscopic Ellipsometry focus topic, the best student paper, which is selected based on the quality of the research, its presentation, and the discussion during the symposium, will be awarded with the Spectroscopic Ellipsometry Focus Topic student award.
-Spectroscopic Ellipsometry will also host a poster session.
-Past recipients of the award and rules for entering the competition can be found at http://www.avs.org/Awards-Recognition/Focus-Topic-Awards/Spectroscopic-Ellipsometry-Focus-Topic.
+In the second oral session we will host presentations on novel experimental and theoretical approaches.
+This topic will also include spectroscopic ellipsometry for the characterization of energy materials in response to the AVS 66 topic “Shaping our future: Materials, technologies and processes for the energy transition.”
+As highlight, the best student paper, which is selected based on the quality of the research, its presentation, and the discussion during the symposium, will be awarded with the Spectroscopic Ellipsometry Focus Topic student award.
+A poster session will be also hosted.